andrew72ru/yii2-flowjs/README.md

 #### How it works

 `UploadImageWidget` do not create a file-input field, it is call [Flow](https://github.com/flowjs/flow.js) with `Module::defaultRoute` url, system `_csrf`, `callbackClass` and `callbackMethod` parameters.
-Flow send a post-requests for controller, controller save file and when file is saved, call the `[callbackClass, callbackMethod]` as callable function with server file path.
+Flow send a post-requests for controller, controller saves the file and when file is saved, call the `[callbackClass, callbackMethod]` as callable function with server file path.

 I have some doubts about this, but in my mind it work consistently and safely, because of private function in controller check `callbackClass` and `callbackMethod` params to: